jdmartin/rpi-write-blocker/README.md

 #### Connecting over the private LAN

-At this stage, you probably just got disconnected.
+At this stage (only if you're using **setup.sh**), you probably just got disconnected.
 It's cool, and expected!

 - Plug your computer into the switch via ethernet (and turn off your Wi-Fi)
 - You can SSH into the Pi by using `ssh user@192.168.99.50 -i /path/to/your/key`